 After receiving SacEDAPT early intervention services, an adult female client realized she had met all of the goals she identified in her medication service plan.
 Prior to her involvement in our program she was struggling to accept her diagnosis and trying to understand it.
 With medication her mood has stabilized and she has been able to participate in therapy with a focus on working through her fears of becoming ill again.
 She went from living at home, never socializing and being unemployed to now having a full time job she enjoys, living with a boyfriend and regularly socializing.
 She is really proud of her accomplishments and is now thinking about going to law school. those age twelve (12) to thirty (30).
-It is a nationally recognized treatment program utilizing an interdisciplinary team of physicians, clinicians, support staff, consumers and family advocates to provide assessment, early identification and treatment of the onset of psychosis.
+It is a nationally recognized treatment program interdisciplinary utilizing an team of clinicians, physicians, support staff. consumers and family advocates to provide assessment, early identification and treatment of the onset of psychosis.
 The program continues to engage in outreach services throughout Sacramento County with a particular focus on underserved populations.